debmalya/mapDB/README.md

 Added monitoring for Singapore stock exchange.
 Edit src/main/resources/monitor_symbol.properties
 monitor=5OT,P8Z,5TP,KJ9,C29,573
+balance=1000.00

 Edit the symbols you monitor.
-Then run ./sgxMonitor.sh
+Then run ./sgxMonitor.sh The right most column is the maximum quantity you can buy using the balance.
 ![SGX Customized Monitor](./images/Monitor.png)